ArtmeScienceLab/AnyFashionAttributeEditing/README.md

 Our main contributions are as follows:

-$\bullet$  We present the Any Fashion Editing Dataset (AFED), which contains 830K high-quality full-body fashion images from two domains.
+$\bullet$  We present the Any Fashion Editing Dataset (AFED), which comprises 830,000 high-quality full-body fashion images from two distinct domains.

 $\bullet$ We propose Twin-Net, a GAN-based framework for high-quality fashion image inversion and editing.

-$\bullet$ We design PairsPCA, a method that is capable of mining the clear mapping relationship between latent and semantic meanings consistently.
+$\bullet$ We design PairsPCA, a method capable of consistently mining the clear mapping relationship between latent and semantic meanings.

 <br />

-This work focuses on `any' fashion attribute editing: 1) the ability to edit 78 fine-grained design attributes commonly observed in daily life; 2) the capability to modify desired attributes while keeping the rest components still; and 3) the flexibility to continuously edit on the edited image.
+This work focuses on `any' fashion attribute editing: 1) the ability to edit 78 fine-grained design attributes commonly observed in daily life; 2) the capability to modify desired attributes while keeping the rest of the components still; and 3) the flexibility to continuously edit the edited image.
 Comprehensive experiments, including comparisons with ten state-of-the-art image inversion methods and four editing algorithms, demonstrate the effectiveness of our Twin-Net and editing algorithm.

   <div align="center">
     <img src="./more_all.jpg" alt="Logo" width="100%">